printtech98-cmyk/MBBS_Planer/README.md

 https://mbbs-study-planner-xxrs.bolt.host

-(If this link doesn't load, the app may have been republished under a new URL — check the GitHub repo for the current one.)

 Features
 Account system — email/password signup and login, so each student's data is private to them Subjects — add, edit, and delete subjects, each with an exam date